sackn/diffeq/README.md

 **Caclulus 2**

-I already finished Caclulus 2 by the time I wrote this textbook, so I didn't spend much time writing that section of the textbook.
-If your interested in finding the entire standard Caclulus 2 circulum refer to another online textbook (which I did not contribute to) by a teacher at Lamar University [Paul's Online Notes Calculus 2](https://tutorial.math.lamar.edu/classes/calcII/calcII.aspx).
+I had already finished Caclulus 2 by the time I wrote this textbook, so I didn't spend much time writing that section of the textbook.
+If you're interested in finding the entire standard Caclulus 2 circulum, refer to another online textbook (which I did not contribute to) by a teacher at Lamar University [Paul's Online Notes Calculus 2] (https://tutorial.math.lamar.edu/classes/calcII/calcII.aspx).
 The notable missing portions are:
   - Integration Methods (integration by parts, trignometric substituion, and partial fraction)
   - Improper Integrals
   - Application of Single varible Integral
-  - Calculus with parametric equation and the polar coordinate system The last section in the other online textbook lists vectors and an introduction to 3D-space.
-I did not choose to group them in the Calulus 2 section as I belive that they better fit into their own section (cross product / dot product) or the start of multivariable caclulus (vector-valued function).
+  - Calculus with parametric equation and the polar coordinate system The last section in the other online textbook lists vectors and an introduction to 3D space.
+I did not choose to group them in the Calulus 2 section, as I believe that they would better fit into their own section (cross product or dot product) or the start of the multivariable caclulus (vector-valued function).

 **Caclulus 3**